How is the future of the PR industry going to change? How much press work can AI already do and can it be used in F&B PR?

 In summary, AI has been able to mimic those areas that have measurable data sets so far.
 It is not expected that AI will replace human work in food PR in the future – and that is a good thing.
 The development of press releases aimed at specific target groups, emotional storytelling, editorial visits, press office and the like are simply dependent on human intelligence.
 However, PR consultants should not close their minds to technological developments, but use these opportunities to support their work.
 If they do not do this, the competition will do it and overtake them in a rush.

-As PR professionals, we recommend to regularly look into digital innovations in order to offer customized concepts for social media strategies, influencer marketing and content development.
+As an agency for food&beverage PR, lifestyle PR, travel PR and hotel PR, we recommend to regularly look into digital innovations in order to offer customized concepts for social media strategies, influencer marketing and content development.
 By participating in webinars or workshops, we keep up to date with the latest developments in classic PR and digital PR in the F&B industry.
 Get in touch with us!